microsoftgraph/console-calendar-sample/Lab.md

 		break;
 ```

-## Exercise 8: Decline an invite to an event
+## Exercise 8: Accept an invite to an event
-In this exercise you are going to decline an invite to an event.
+In this exercise you are going to accept an invite to an event.

 1. Add the code below to **CalendarController.cs**
 ```csharp